chirpy2605/voron/V0/Dragon_Burner/README.md

 ![hotendinserts](images/hotendinserts.png)

 Insert the fans.
-You will need to release the cable from their tabs on the front-end and one of the 4010 fans.
-This is to allow the cables to be routed correctly.
+You will need to release the cable from the tabs on the front-end 3010 fan.
+This is to allow the cable to be routed correctly.
 Care should be taken with the cables after doing this as too much movement could break off the wires from the fans.

+If you are going to fit Neopixels, it's best to do that now (see bottom of page).

-Fit the 4010 fan that you released the cable from into the cowl, passing the cable through the provided round hole:
+Fit the 3010 and 4010 fans that passing the connector and cable through the provided hole and along the outer channel.
+The 4010 fans will hold the wires in place in the channels:

 ![cowl](images/cowl.png)

 The 3010 hotend fan is meant to be press fit.
 If it's too tight, sand or file the opening but don't force it in otherwise it can deform and the blades will hit the casing.
 If it's too lose or rattles, use electrical tape to slightly widen the fan.
 If the gap is too tight, file/sand down the ridges on the inside of the cowl opening to give the fan more room.

-Routing of the fans cables are through the channel provided.

-Now slot in the second 4010 fan and use 2x M2x10mm self tapping screws to secure the fans into the cowl.
+Use 4x M2x10mm self tapping screws to secure the fans into the cowl.

 Attach the hotend to the hotend specific mount: